 Canadian history on www.gedmartin.net

-This is a list with outline information of Canadian history and Canadian Studies articles, chapters and essays by Ged Martin on www.gedmartin.net, as of February 2020.
+This is a list with outline information of Canadian history and Canadian Studies articles, chapters and essays by Ged Martin on www.gedmartin.net, as of February 2020 (updated to August 2024).
 The material available here represents a selection of research and comment, both published and (more recently) written for the website.

 It is unlikely that this website will be around indefinitely.
 Anyone interested in any of the material is advised to copy the text for private study, of course respecting copyright.